DSC-FPTU-HCMC/HandsOnLab-JavaVMOptimization/3 - Java Native Interface Tutorial/README.md

   }
 ```

-You must specific JAVA_HOME Path before doing this.
-For example, my machine:
+- You must specify JAVA_HOME Path before doing this.
+For example:

 JAVA_HOME_PATH: ```/Library/Java/JavaVirtualMachines/adoptopenjdk8-openj9.jdk/Contents/Home/```

 SYSTEM_TYPE: ```darwin``` (for macOS)  or ```linux``` (for Linux) or ```windows``` (for Windows).